- What should I do if I am having trouble setting up my e-mail account?

 Eat-in cafeterias are located on the Portland campus in the Woodbury Campus Center and in Gorham at the Brooks Student Center.
 Vending machines are located throughout the campuses and snack bars can be found in Luther Bonney Hall and the Law Building in Portland; and Bailey Hall and the lower level of the Brooks Student Center in Gorham.
 Contact Dining Services at 780-4039 if you would like to learn more about meal plan options.

 Emergency call boxes can be found in the parking lots and campus courtyards.
 The USM Police Department will also escort students across campus or to the parking lots.
 (780-5211) Dial 911 or 5000 in case of an emergency.

 Many departments and offices on campus have positions for work-study students.
 USM uses an eRecruiting system to post all of our student jobs.
-The Internships and Career Placement Office can assist you in accessing the job search site.
+The Community Engagement and Career Services Office can assist you in accessing the job search site.

 USM offers a variety of clubs, organizations and interest groups.
 If you are interested in joining or starting a student organization, contact the Board of Student Organizations (BSO) (228-8502), Residential Life (780-5240), or the Office of Student Life (780-4090).